cdmoeser/Lidar2CanopyMetrics/READMEFIRST.txt

 %     is derived from version 1.2 but gives a gridded output
 %     instead of point output and allows the user to choose metric(s) of
 %     interest.
+%
+%
 %     Please look at sepcific README file for version of interest.
+%
+%     These packages come with sample DTM and LiDAR data.
+%     Note that the LIDAR folder is in .zip format due to size.
+%     If using sample data please ensure folder is unzipped